Things You Might Not Know About Manhattan, NY

 3. There’s a Secret Train Platform Under the Waldorf Astoria

-6. The Island Has Grown Over Time
+6. The Island Has Expanded Over Time

 8. Manhattan Has More Than 1,600 Coffee Shops